Flag of the Aromanians

 The flag of the Aromanians (Flãmbura-a armãnjilor) is an unofficial ethnic flag used by some of the Aromanians, an ethnic group from the Balkans.
 They are scattered in Albania, Bulgaria, Greece, North Macedonia, Romania and Serbia and their estimates range from 350,000 to 3 million people.
 There is no official Aromanian entity in any of these countries.

 Description

 The flag is a white field with a blue outline near the edges.
-In the center, there is a white circle outlined in blue and crossed by horizontal and diagonal blue bands.
+A white circle in the center is outlined in blue and crossed by blue stripes of varied directions.
 Aromanians from other countries also have their own versions of this flag.
 Furthermore, during the Paris Peace Conference of 1919 and 1920, the Aromanians used a horizontal flag composed of five stripes: red, yellow, pale blue, yellow and black.

 In some cases and among some groups, the flag is considered "holy" and there are strict rules about its use in weddings.
 The flag is esteemed and rules are expected to be followed.